A Visitor’s Guide To Cheltenham Racecourse

 Whether you’re visiting for a day at the races, a festival or to see your favourite band or comedian, Cheltenham Racecourse certainly makes for a memorable day trip during your Cotswolds holiday.

-As one of the most picturesque racecourses in the world, Cheltenham Racecourse attracts visitors from around the world.
+As one of the most picturesque racecourses in the country and home to the world-famous Gold Cup, Cheltenham Racecourse attracts visitors from across the globe.

-An Unforgettable Day Out Just 15 Minutes (7 miles) Drive From The Beckford Inn
+An Unforgettable Day Out Just 25 Minutes (15 Miles) Drive From The Fleet Inn

-After your day out at Cheltenham Racecourse, pay a visit to The Beckford Inn near Tewkesbury, and see what award-winning Butcombe beers we have available before you rest your head in one of our 12 boutique ensuite bedrooms.
+After your day out at Cheltenham Racecourse, pay a visit to The Fleet Inn near Tewkesbury and see what award-winning Butcombe beers we have available before you rest your head in one of our 3 boutique ensuite bedrooms.

 The History Of Cheltenham Racecourse

 Did you know that Cheltenham has a horse racing history dating back to 1815, when they hosted their first flat horse race?